johannesulf/dsigma/docs/applications/hsc_y1.rst

 Precomputing the Signal
 -----------------------

 We will now run the computationally expensive precomputation phase.
-Here, we first define the lens-source separation cuts.
-We require that :math:`z_l < z_{s, \rm min}` and :math:`z_l + 0.1 < z_s`.
-Afterward, we run the actual precomputation.
+For the lens-source separation, we require :math:`z_l + 0.1 < z_s`.

 .. code-block:: python